nikvdp/pidcrypt/README.md

 [Pidcrypt](https://www.pidder.de/pidcrypt/) (JS encryption library) for node.js/browserify
 ==========================================================================================

+**Update 2022: I no longer use or maintain this library.
+While I will try to merge PRs, [CryptoJS](https://www.npmjs.com/package/crypto-js) is probably a better choice for any new projects**

 This is a copy of the [pidCrypt javascript crypto library](https://www.pidder.de/pidcrypt/) with some modifications to make it compatible with node.js and browserify.
 Pidcrypt submodules are all accessible via `require`, and will automatically pull in any other submodule dependencies if needed.

 Installation